apehex/tokun/articles/unicode.md

 This paper was based mainly on the attention mechanism developed by Bahdanau et al. in 2014.[11]
 ```

-For each position in the sequence, the model outputs a vector of probabilities for the next token.
+For each position in the sequence, the model evaluates the probability of every single token.

-Given every before, the prediction for the token "201" might look like this:
+Given everything before the token "201" the probability vector might look like this:

 | Index         | 0     | ...   | 290       | ...   | 667   | ...   | 1179  | ...   | 1323  | ...   | 34902         | ...   | 199,997   |
 | ------------- | ----- | ----- | --------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ------------- | ----- | --------- |